Lance Kramer, partner, executive producer

 Brandon Kramer, partner, artistic director

-Brandon is an award-winning documentary filmmaker, educator, and MHP co-founder whose career has focused on producing documentary films and teaching the public how to create films.
-Brandon has served as a reviewer for the President's Committee on the Arts & Humanities National Youth Program Awards, the highest honor in the country for after school youth arts programs.
+Brandon is an award-winning documentary filmmaker, media arts educator, and co-founder of DC-based production company Meridian Hill Pictures.
+Brandon has served as a reviewer for the President's Committee on the Arts & Humanities National Youth Program Awards, the highest honor in the country for after school youth arts programs, and is a current DC Commission on the Arts & Humanities Individual Arts Fellow.
 Brandon holds a Bachelor’s degree in Film Production and Cultural Anthropology from Boston University.

 Lindsay combines her skills at creating organized systems with her interests in community development and filmmaking.
 Prior to joining MHP, Lindsay served two years in the Peace Corps in Senegal where she collaborated with small business owners and community members to develop a juice and jam business, national artisan network, and youth development camp.
 She also served as an economist at Bureau of Labor Statistics where she produced and analyzed employment estimates.
 Lindsay has a background in marketing and economics from DePaul University.

 Aqiyla Thomas, facilitator

 Aqiyla is a social worker, documentary filmmaker, and educator.
 Her work experience spans early childhood development research, youth-adult partnership programs in the US and Ghana, and youth performance and media arts engagement programs.
 She holds a bachelor’s degree in Psychology and a Master’s in Social Work from the University of North Carolina, Chapel Hill.
 She received training in documentary arts from Duke’s Center for Documentary Studies and holds a graduate certification from George Washington University’s Documentary Filmmaking program.